Evolution and Design

 There have been several other notable radiations of new life forms since the Cambrian explosion.
 For instance, the Great Ordovician Biodiversification Event (GOBE) saw a staggering increase in marine biodiversity, largely within the phyla established during the Cambrian explosion.
 Diversity at order, family, genus and species level tripled during a period of 25 million years, making this event the most dramatic diversity explosion in the earth’s history.9

 Land plants first appeared in the Ordovician and underwent a rapid radiation during the Devonian period, about 400 million years ago.
 The Devonian is also known as the ‘age of fishes’, due to the tremendous diversification of numerous extinct and modern major fish groups.
-The flowering plants (or angiosperms), a phylum that includes all the grasses, palms and all nonconiferous trees, originated and rapidly diversified during the Cretaceous period, some 120 million years ago.
-There was little or no trace of ancestors or intermediate forms, and from the outset they were already divided into different classes, many of which have persisted with little change up to the present day.
-Darwin called their sudden emergence ‘an abominable mystery’, and there is still no continuous sequence of fossils showing exactly how flowers evolved.
+The flowering plants (or angiosperms), a phylum that includes all the grasses, palms and all nonconiferous trees, originated some 140 million years ago during the Cretaceous period, and have diversified into about 250,000 different species.
+None of the defining characteristics of angiosperms, including the key novelties of the flower – sepals, petals, stamens, carpels – is found in any other group of plants, extant or fossil.
+From the outset they were already divided into different classes, many of which have persisted with little change up to the present day.
+Darwin called their sudden emergence ‘an abominable mystery’, and there is still no fossil sequence showing exactly how flowers evolved.

 There are currently an estimated 6 to 10 million species of insects, which potentially represent over 90% of animal life forms on earth.
 Insects’ evolutionary ancestry is a puzzle; the oldest known fossil dates from the Devonian and was already fully capable of winged flight.
 There have been four main radiations of insects: beetles (~300 million years ago), flies (~250 million years ago), and moths and wasps (~150 million years ago).